curveball/browser/README.md

 It will do so by looking if the API was accessed by a HTTP client that prefers HTML.
 Browsers do this by sending an `Accept: text/html` header.

-If this middleware spots this, it will kick in and auto-generate a great looing HTML document.
+If this middleware spots this, it will kick in and auto-generate a great looking HTML document.

 If this header was not provides, this middleware does nothing.